Opinion and insight from our HR and legal experts

 The costs of buying a house

 Buying a house is likely the most expensive purchase you will make and there are many costs involved.
-Lynette Sharp explains the services and costs involved in conveyancing.
+Kathryn Hill explains the services and costs involved in conveyancing.

 Published Friday 2nd February 2018